-Four (4) EPM applications have been lodged with the Department of Resources Qld.
-The 4 EPM applications compose Georgetown Gold project, for a total of 50 sub-blocks and encompasses an area of 162km2.
+Three (3) EPM applications are currently being considered by the Department of Resources Qld.
+The 3 EPM applications compose Georgetown Gold and Lithium project, for a total of 109 sub-blocks and encompasses an area of 109km2.

-At the Barambah Gold and Esk Copper and Gold Projects historic drill testing has been confined along strike of the Barambah open pit with the delineation of a maiden JORC Resource by the Company in 2015.
+At the Barambah Gold and Esk Copper and Gold Projects historic drill testing has been confined along the strike of the Barambah open pit with the delineation of a maiden JORC Resource by the Company in 2015.
 The Company is reviewing funding options for a drill focussed exploration program to grow the current gold resource base at the Barambah Gold Project and carry out deeper drilling beneath the Barambah open pit to test significant CSAMT conductors.
-In addition the Aranbanga Volcanic Group is host to numerous auriferous epithermal quartz vein systems that will be systematically mapped and geochemically sample during the next annual reporting period.
+In addition, the Aranbanga Volcanic Group is host to numerous auriferous epithermal quartz vein systems.

 At the Pentland Gold Project.
 To date, a total of 49 rock chips have been collected, with 14 of these ranging from 1-10 g/t Au and 6 are 10-26 g/t Au.
 Visible gold was identified at Golden Mount related to thin fracturing and silicification of the vein quartz and quartzite.
 A new dipole-dipole IP survey (3.5 lines for 8.2 line km) confirms the anomaly to be an attractive drill target since it is extremely chargeable (>70 m/V) similar to the Mt Remarkable porphyry and quite broad (around 400 m).
-Carbonaceous-sulphidic shales can give similarly significant chargeability; however, such lithologies are not known to exist within Cape River Metamorphics.
-However, it was noted that the new anomaly is related to increased resistivity, which raises the possibility of a lithological source or silicification, whereas the Mt Remarkable response is conductive.
-A single drill hole (PLJVRC001) was undertaken to test immediately above the Running
+Gold, copper and molybdenum mineralisation is hosted in breccia zones containing diorite fragments in a vuggy quartz-sulphide matrix and steeply dipping, vuggy quartz-galena-sphalerite veins.
+The Company's JV partner, Rockland Resources has been methodically working through targets generated from magnetics, a compilation of historical data, zonation studies and integrated assessment.
+Mt Remarkable is an Early Carboniferous (318Ma) Mo-Cu-Au porphyry system which includes a 2 km wide elevated Mo (10-346 Mo ppm) soil anomaly.
+New soil samples have defined a 400 x 120 m gold anomaly on the northern flanks of Mt Remarkable which trends towards the north and is up to 158.2 ppb Au.
+This anomaly is situated between existing drill holes and is being assessed in the field to confirm whether drill testing is warranted.